AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

 We can take the example of a recurring delivery named **R1** set to run every day on day 1 (RC1), day 2 (RC2) and day 3 (RC3).

 Let's assume that only a single person opened all the child deliveries multiple times.
-In this case, the individual recurring child deliveries will show the **Open** count as 1 for each.
+In this case, the individual recurring child deliveries will show the **[!UICONTROL Open]** count as 1 for each.

-However, since the same person clicked on all the deliveries, the parent recurring delivery will also have **Unique Opens** as 1.
+However, since the same person clicked on all the deliveries, the parent recurring delivery will also have **[!UICONTROL Unique open]** as 1.

 After the Adobe Campaign Standard 19.2.1 release, the definition of **Unique counts** is changed from **Number of unique persons interacting with the delivery** to **Number of unique messages interacted**.